-As at 31 March 2018, cash and bank balances for the Group amounted to approximately US\$8.44 million as compared to US\$12.23 million as at 31 March 2017.
-The decrease in cash was primarily the result of the payment for daily operations and trade activities during the year ended 31 March 2018.
+As at 31 March 2019, cash and bank balances for the Group amounted to approximately US\$3.8 million as compared to US\$8.4 million as at 31 March 2018.
+The decrease in cash was primarily as the result of the payment for daily operations and trade activities during the year ended 31 March 2019.

-As at 31 March 2018, the Group had no other borrowings except for the discounted bills with recourse amounting to US\$49.51 million as compared to US\$56.06 million as at 31 March 2017.
-The decrease was due to that trading activities conducted in March 2018 were not yet discounted.
+As at 31 March 2019, the Group had no other borrowings except for the discounted bills with recourse amounting to US\$3.0 million as compared to US\$49.5 million as at 31 March 2018.
+The decrease was due to that trading activities conducted in March 2019 were not yet discounted.
 The discounting of bills receivable was a short term trade facility and the underlying bills receivable had maturity periods of 90 days after the receipt of required documents by nominated banks, or less and were covered by corresponding letters of credit.

-As at 31 March 2018, the gearing ratio, being net debt (total borrowings less cash and bank balances) to net assets attributable to owners of the Group was approximately 468% (31 March 2017: 389%).
+As at 31 March 2019, the Group's debt to equity ratio, being total debt to total equity was approximately 258% (31 March 2018: 669%).

 The Group implements tight control on its credit and collection policies.
-As stipulated in the sale and purchase agreements for the coal trading business, irrevocable letters of credit, up to a tenor of 90 days (2017: 170 days) after the receipt of required documents by nominated banks, are usually required not later than 14 days prior to the expected date of vessels' arrival at loading port.
-So far, the Group has not experienced any bad debts from its coal trading business.
+As stipulated in the sale and purchase agreements for the coal and other trading business, irrevocable letters of credit, up to a tenor of 150 days (2018: 90 days) after the receipt of required documents by nominated banks, are usually required not later than 14 days prior to the expected date of vessels' arrival at loading port.
+So far, the Group has not experienced any bad debts from its coal and other trading business.